kaihendry/dabase.com/content/blog/software-cornwall.md

 In the past few months, a major tech employer in Truro (a games company) shutdown.
 The [tech event location Heartlands](https://www.heartlandscornwall.com/) went into administration.
-Space port Cornwall has a [failed launch](https://www.bbc.co.uk/news/uk-england-cornwall-64253375) and paused operations.
+Space port Cornwall had a [failed launch](https://www.bbc.co.uk/news/uk-england-cornwall-64253375) and paused operations.